rayanfam/rayanfam.github.io/_posts/2018-08-21-hypervisor-from-scratch-part-1.md

 ## **Introduction**

 Welcome to the first part of a multi-part series of tutorials called "**Hypervisor From Scratch**".
 As the name implies, this course contains technical details to create a basic Virtual Machine based on hardware virtualization.
 If you follow this tutorial, you'll be able to create your own virtual environment and understand how VMWare, VirtualBox, KVM, and other virtualization software use processors' facilities to create a virtual environment.
+Moreover, you can learn how the "VMM" module of the [HyperDbg Debugger](https://github.com/HyperDbg/HyperDbg) works internally.

-# **Table of Contents**
+## **Table of Contents**

 - **Introduction**
 - **Table of Contents**
 - **Overview**
 - **Hypervisors and Platforms**
 - **Installing Tools**
-- **Creating A Testing Environment**
+- **Configuring A Testing Environment**
 - **Creating A Driver**
-   - **Disabling The Driver Signature Enforcement (DSE)**
+   - Disabling The Driver Signature Enforcement (DSE)
 - **Nested-Virtualization**
     - Hyper-V's Nested-Virtualization
     - VMware Workstation's Nested-Virtualization